Menu

 Medical Treatment

-Getting medical attention is very important for survivors of sexual assault both in the immediate aftermath of the assault and in the longer term.
-Sometimes survivors are reluctant to seek medical attention.
+Getting medical attention is very important for survivors of sexual assault.
+This is the case both in the immediate aftermath of the assault and in the longer term.
+Survivors are sometimes reluctant to seek medical attention.
 They may fear having to talk about the assault or having invasive examinations.

 Q